W.I.S.E. Youth Chronicles

 I don't see

-why I can't just get over it and have a little fun
+why I can't just get over it

 but there is no fun